arezoomaleki/ssh-config-file/README.md

 # ssh-config-file
-This document shows how to create a SSH config file in Linux
+This document shows how to create a SSH config file in Linux to ssh different destinations from a single Linux host.
+It can easily use instead of termius, putty, bitvise and other similar application.

 1- create your private key using "ssh-keygen" command in the source Linux server